Puerto Galera, known for its white beaches and crystal clear shores, is one of the most popular tourist spots in the country.

 How to Get There: If you’re coming from Manila, ride a bus going to Batangas Port for P167.
 In Batangas Port, catch a Ro-Ro ferry to Calapan at P240 plus P30 terminal fee.
 Finally, transfer to a van going to Bulalacao for P240.

-DG Traveler Tips: We recommend spreading out the island hopping over the course of 2-3 days to enjoy the full experience.
+DG Tips: We recommend spreading out the island hopping over the course of 2-3 days to enjoy the full experience.
 Try to catch the Biniray Festival, which happens every second week of January.

 3. Discover Coco Beach Island Resort